wrightben/math/NYSE/README.md

 - A common misconception is that trading on variable intervals is the same as speculative "market timing".
 It isn't exactly, because low-percentage upward-trending volatility is *expected*.
 - Buy-and-hold strategies (long-term, risk-averse, non-speculative) presume an average rate of appreciation.
 No one invests long term with the presumption that the market is perfectly variable, such that they have a 50% or greater chance of getting an average rate of depreciation.
 - Buy-and-hold strategies (long-term) DO go with diversification.
 Exploiting variable intervals does not seem consistent with diversification.
+- Buying $50K worth of stock at an average price that exploits typical volatility may be more difficult than buying $1K worth.

 Diversification is merely using your money to own stock in different companies.
 Because it's impossible to know which companies may fail over a long-term investment cycle, picking several different companies might prevent a total loss of capital.
 It's presumed not every company in a diversified portfolio will have an average rate of depreciation.